Ford Pinto: 1971–1973

 On October 30, 1970, less than two months after introduction, 26,000 Pintos were recalled to address a possible problem with the accelerator sticking on once engaged at more than halfway.
 On March 29, 1971, Ford recalled all 220,000 Pintos manufactured before March 19, 1971, to address a problem with fuel vapors in the engine air filter possibly igniting by a backfire through the carburetor.

 On February 24, 1972, the Pinto station wagon debuted with an overall length of 172.7 in and 60.5 cuft of cargo volume.
 The first 2-door Ford station wagon since the 1965 Falcon, the Pinto wagon was equipped with flip-open rear quarter windows.
 Along with front disc brakes, the 2.0L engine was standard equipment.
-A Pinto Squire wagon featured faux wood side paneling similar to the full-size Country Squire.
+A Pinto Squire wagon featured simulated woodgrain trim similar to the full-size Country Squire.

 Also in February 1972, the Sprint Decor Group was made available for the Pinto for one model year only.
-The Sprint Decor Group included white exterior paint with blue accent paint and red pin-striping, a blacked-out grille, color-keyed wheels with bright trim rings and hubcaps, white sidewall tires, and color-keyed dual sport mirrors.
+The Sprint Decor Group included white exterior paint with blue accent paint and red pin-striping, a blacked-out grille, color-keyed wheels with bright trim rings and hubcaps, whitewall tires, and color-keyed dual sport mirrors.
 The interior included red, white, and blue cloth and vinyl bucket seats, full carpeting as well as a deluxe steering wheel.
 The Sprint Decor Group was offered simultaneously on the Maverick and Mustang.

 For the 1973 model year, more appearance options were offered.
 There was a new Sport Accent Group offered in white exterior paint with a choice of two-tone orange or avocado accent paint, matching vinyl roof, and a deluxe interior with wood-tone trim.
 There was also a new Luxury Decor Group with bright exterior dress-up mouldings, black bumper rub strips, and a deluxe interior with wood-tone trim.
 New slotted forged aluminum wheels were offered.